 At some point the social contract broke down.
 Employers no longer expect you to stay for ever.
 Or at least most don’t.
 If they want to keep your skills, talent and enthusiasm they’ll offer you equity, options or another incentive.

-So you’re off then?
+So you’re off to a new job then?

 Your next employer may not care if you have only been in your current job for 10 months, but later employers will.

 It’s important that you don’t appear to be a butterfly flitting casually from job to job.
 On the other hand, smart recruiters recognise five years at a single employer might not mean five years of experience, but the same year of experience repeated five times.
 It might also show an unambitious nature or even a lack of gumption.

 No easy answers

 There are no hard and fast rules.
 Details differ from discipline to discipline and from region to region, but after talking to recruiters and people who successfully manage their careers the following seems to be about the right recipe for today’s job market: